dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`ENSEMBLE_STAT_REGRID_TO_GRID`.

    ENSEMBLE_STAT_REGRID_TO_GRID
      Used to set the regrid dictionary item 'to_grid' in the MET EnsembleStat config file.
-See the `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_ for more information.
+See the `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_ for more information.

      | *Used by:*  EnsembleStat
      | *Family:*  [config]
      | *Default:* NONE

    GRID_STAT_REGRID_TO_GRID
      Used to set the regrid dictionary item 'to_grid' in the MET GridStat config file.
-See the `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_ for more information.
+See the `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_ for more information.

      | *Used by:*  GridStat
      | *Family:*  [config]
      | *Default:* NONE

    POINT_STAT_REGRID_TO_GRID
      Used to set the regrid dictionary item 'to_grid' in the MET PointStat config file.
-See the `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_ for more information.
+See the `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_ for more information.

      | *Used by:*  PointStat
      | *Family:*  [config]